annswob/Pracuj.pl/Pracuj.md

 <img src="categories.jpg" alt="categories" style="width:1700px; height:100px"/>

+They include options such as *Aplikuj szybko*(*apply fast*) - jobs with a simplified application process - or *pierwsza praca*(*first job*) - a great option if you have little or no professional experience.

 **Important tip 4:** In order to check a specific category name in English, refer to the [Glossary](#glossary)

 #### Search results